-- China should accede to the Anti-Personnel Mine Ban Convention (APMBC) as a matter of priority. - Despite not yet being a State Party to the APMBC, China has obligations under international human rights law to clear anti-personnel mines in areas under its jurisdiction or control as soon as possible.
+- China should accede to the Anti-Personnel Mine Ban Convention (APMBC) as a matter of priority. - China should clear all remaining anti-personnel mines in mined areas under its jurisdiction or control as soon as possible, consonant with its obligations under international human rights law.